Patrick J. Whelan: Trial and execution

 The prosecutor called Joseph Faulkner, a tailor who knew Whelan in Montreal, hoping that he would testify about Whelan's Fenian connections; while he said he recollected Whelan being angered by McGee during the election season, which was contradicted by other witnesses who claimed Whelan showed no interest in politics, he said there was no known Fenian connection.
-Another witness identified as Turner testified that he had heard a member of parliament mention that the government had offered $16,000 and passage to anywhere in the world to restart his life, if he would make a sworn statement against Whelan.
+Another witness identified as Turner testified that he had heard a member of parliament mention that the government had offered one of Whelan's friends Doyle, $16,000 and passage to anywhere in the world to restart his life, if he would make a sworn statement against Whelan.
 However Susan Wheatley later testified that she had heard Turner say he would swear his grandfather's life away for $10,000 or $20,000 and no mention was made of Doyle.
 Later witnesses were actually directly asked to swear whether they had received any money for their testimony.

 There was much laughter in the courtroom when Cameron began questioning a witness demanding to know why "John Downey" had just answered that he had never known Whelan, nor lived in Montreal as it was widely known was true.
 The witness whispered to the judge, who informed counsel that the man called to the witness stand was named John O'Donnell, causing Cameron to mutter "Oh...then you may go down" and excusing him from the court while the actual John Downey was found and sworn in.

 In his closing address, which lasted nearly three hours, Cameron noted that he did not believe any man had ever before been given a trial "under circumstances so unfairly arrayed in prejudice against him", and gave the example of several prominent legal cases where the defendant had been found guilty and executed, only to be exonerated later when the real culprit was found.
 When he resumed his seat, there was applause in the courtroom.
 When O'Reilly gave his closing address, he ended advising the jury "don't stretch your imaginations...don't trifle with your consciences or seek for doubts where there are none.
 Society looks to you for justice."